-Due to COVID-19, the Archives & Special Collections are open to the Brock University community by appointment on Tuesdays and Thursdays.
-To schedule an appointment, follow these procedures.
+Due to COVID-19, the Archives & Special Collections are open to the Brock University researchers (faculty and graduate students) by appointment on Tuesdays and Thursdays.
+To schedule an appointment, provide at least 24-hour notice and follow these procedures.

 We are currently closed to the wider public.
 Archives staff will make every effort to address your research needs remotely.
 You can direct any questions to email@example.com.
 Many of our digitized materials can be found in the Digital Repository.

 Located on the 10th Floor of the James A. Gibson Library, the Archives & Special Collections house some of the most unique, rare and valuable collections in the Brock University Library.

 The collection covers all aspects of life on the Niagara Peninsula from the earliest geological formations to the present.
 Potential research topics are numerous.
 Major themes within the collection include:

 - Individuals: women, business people, families, politicians, artists, writers, historians, immigrants

 - Major events: War of 1812, Fenian Raids 1866, World Wars, Rebellion of 1837, United Empire Loyalists, Underground Railroad

 - Local history: town/city histories, elections, surveys, land transactions, urban development and growth, agriculture/wine

 - Industrialization: Welland Canal, hydroelectric power, railways, manufacturing, paper making

 - Tourism: Niagara Falls, the Bruce Trail, Niagara Escarpment, wine tourism, historic landmarks, arts/culture